 This has a rich feel- almost like an oil- as it goes on, which takes a few minutes to sink in.
 Aside from that, an impressive combination of aloe leaf juice, watermelon and pomegranate seed oils salix alba bark ferment (and anti-inflammatory), ceramides, Echinacea and green tea leaf extract leaves skin comfortable and balanced.

 Since I don’t have any active acne or breakouts I can’t say how effective it is on blemishes- but as someone with slightly irritated and dehydrated skin this is a moisturiser that works well for me.

 Great for: Dehydrated, sensitive or dry skin types who will probably find this as moisturising as soothing as I do.

 Not-so-great for: Those who don’t like essential oils in their products, since this contains lavender oil.
-Anyone who really can’t get on with any sorts of oil in their moisturiser as this does contain several.
+Anyone who really can’t get on with any sort of oil in their moisturiser as this does contain several.

 Phantom Bi-Phase Spray Moisturizer is $49/£37 for 30 ml from The Other Skincare Company

-As someone who tries *a lot* of different products for work, I can say that even ones which initially make skin feel good can over time seem to leave me drier or redder than before if they’re not really supporting my skin’s health.
+As someone who tries *a lot* of different products for work, I can say that even ones which initially make my skin feel good can over time seem to leave me drier or redder than before if they’re not really supporting my skin’s health.

-For me The Other Skincare Company’s line has had the opposite effect though- leaving my skin more comfortable, less red, and glowier over time.
-And although the product’s I’ve used are aimed specifically at ‘problem’ skin, because they tackle skin’s barrier they’ve been effective even on my own non breakout-prone skin.
+For me, The Other Skincare Company’s line has had the opposite effect though- leaving my skin more comfortable, less red, and glowier over time.
+And although the products I’ve used are aimed specifically at ‘problem’ skin because they tackle skin’s barrier they’ve been effective even on my own non-breakout-prone skin.

 Having said that, the brand is also soon set to release a line specifically targeted at rosacea, and given my impressive results so far I’ll definitely be checking that out for my own sensitive skin too when it launches.